genelikespie/unityARProject/README.md

 TO PLAYTEST GAME:

-6. open the latest scene: Assets/Scenes/sarahs_playground
+6. open the latest scene: Assets/Scenes/jasons_playground - ReplantBomb
       (this will have a little Unity symbol to the left of the file name)
 7. Once the scene is done loading into the Unity Editor, hit the play button at the top.
       NOTE: You must have a webcam installed for the game to work.